Apple's 2018 iPhone event: How to watch and what to expect

 - AirPower launch date: See our AirPower guide.

-However, if we had to guess, Apple might hold a separate event in October to announce the new Macs, as it's done that in the past.
+However, if we had to guess, Apple might hold a separate event in October to announce the new Macs, as it has done that in the past.